-The following document is prepared by the not for profit Centre for Organic Research & Education Inc., (CORE) to support the CORE filtration media specifications (Annexure 1).
-The validation report contains results from a sample of the rigorous scientific studies that underpin the CORE Specifications.
-Validation is carried out on materials in local jurisdictions with currently 40 materials having been extensively studied.
-The material validation, manufacturing and supply system characteristics of the CORE authentication process can ensure that consistent bio filtration media performance can be relied upon in any jurisdiction to produce the most appropriate "fit for purpose" media formulation configuration.
-CORE media systems are suitable for use in vegetated and non-vegetated applications including stormwater, trade waste water and secondary treated effluent.
+The BIO-filtration Media Accreditation System & Specifications (BIOMASS) process is developed by the not for profit Centre for Organic Research & Education Inc., (CORE) and is designed for all organic and non-organic media systems.
+The rigorous material accreditation, manufacturing and supply system characteristics of the BIOMASS process can ensure that consistent bio-filtration media performance can be relied upon in any jurisdiction to produce the most appropriate "fit for purpose" media formulation configuration.